 350F Seminar in Ethnography of Learning Environments.

 Systematic observation of a specific learning environment.
 Examination of classroom discourse and the development and analysis of curriculum.
 Assessment of the effect social context and relationships have on the enactment of teaching and learning.
 (Oral Presentations.)
 Prerequisite, 200 and consent of instructor.
 Maximum enrollment, 12.
-Mason.
+Department.

 370S Education Practicum.